 Watch our film to find out why you shouldn’t wait to apply.

 If you haven’t applied yet or you’ve just recently applied for your full-time undergraduate student finance, here’s what needs to happen to make sure you have some funding in place for near the start of your course.

 1. Applying for student finance

-2. Check your ‘to-do list’
+2. Check your online account

 3. We’ll sort out your initial funding

 If you’re getting less than expected, you don’t need to call us - this is to make sure you get some funding near the start of your course.